West Jordan Middle School General Information

 - Wendy Petrovich-Musig: G-M

-Information regarding Transportation can be found at jordandistrict.org under Parents & Students and then Boundaries & Bus Stops.
+Information regarding Transportation can be found at jordandistrict.org > Parents & Students > Boundaries & Bus Stops.
 This website will help determine if the student can ride the school bus.

 If your student does not qualify to ride the bus you may pick up a Transportation Request form from the Attendance Office approximately three weeks after school starts to grant those according to space availability.